rizemon/tp/docs/DeveloperGuide.md

 ![ModuleManagerClass.png](images/dg/ModuleManagerClass.png)

-Below is the class diagram showing the association between the abstract `Module` class and its derived `XYZEncoder` and `XYZDecoder` classes.
+Below is the class diagram showing the association between the abstract `Module` class and its derived `XYZModule` classes.

 ![ModuleClassDiagram](images/dg/ModuleClassDiagramv2.png)